Travel Bloggers Share Top Safety Tips For Solo Female Travelers

 Be Open to Meeting People & Making Friends

-One of the greatest side-effects of traveling is meeting new people, hearing their story and at least for a moment seeing the world through their eyes.
-While exploring the world by yourself don’t forget to stay open-minded and sociable.
 Not only will this help you enrich your horizon, but it will also ensure you stay safe.
-Solo travelers of both genders are usually great at supporting and looking after each.
+Solo travelers of both genders are usually excellent at supporting and looking after each other.
 Even if not for safety, experiences are more memorable when shared.

 I remember when I was backpacking alone through Bosnia and Herzegovina a few years back and met an elderly gentleman renting out his spare room.
 Since I already had a bed he invited me over for a coffee instead.
 Although I really wanted to go, being a twenty-something years old young woman I was reluctant to accept the invitation by myself.
 I told the story to the guy I had met at the hostel and he gladly joined me at the old man’s house.
 I am so happy we had gone there – this turned out to be one of the most unforgettable evenings of my entire trip.
 The three of us laughed, drank coffee and exchanged stories all night long.